ga-dc/wdi8/asking-for-help.md

 ## During Project Weeks

+Instructors will be available in a Genius-Bar style format multiple times throughout the week.
+Please refer to [the calendar](http://ga-dc.github.io/wdi8/calendar.html) to see which instructors will be available for support.

-The instructors will be using Github issues on the project repositories as the primary forum for answering technical questions.
+GitHub issues are also useful for answering technical questions.
 90% of the time, at least one instructor will be dedicated to monitoring issues at all times during business hours.
 The other 10% will be announced in advance on Slack.

 Issues should follow this format:
 ```